Bob, Agent of Hydra: Fictional character biography

 They manage to escape, but in the process Bob gets his legs badly crushed and, as Shiklah pleads for his safety, Deadpool agrees to dump him to a veterinary clinic at first, then a real hospital.
 He recovers enough to help Deadpool fend off Dracula's forces, using a stolen MODOK's chair to move around in his broken legs.
 He eventually manages to make a full recovery, attending Wade and Shiklah's wedding.

 Much later, a mysterious conspiracy draws in those Deadpool cares for.
 This garners Bob a severe beating.

 Later, Bob is a host for a returned Madcap, partially regenerated after vaporizing himself.
 He imbedded himself inside Bob, and forced Bob to assist him in his revenge against Deadpool.
 Madcap then tore himself from Bob to attach to Deadpool.

 Bob is again working for Deadpool.
 Wade Wilson had erased several years of his own memory, due to highly unpleasant incidents.
-Bob assists Negasonic Teenage Warhead in taking Deadpool to the physics-defying realm of 'Weirdworld'.
+Bob assists Negasonic Teenage Warhead in taking Deadpool to Weirdworld.
 Bob was able to rig a communication system that mostly ignored the weirdness of Weirdworld.